Klalena/data_stories_of_alena.github.io/_posts/2020-08-11-The-Euler-Project.md

 `[2, 3, 5, 7, 11, 13, 17, 31, 37, 71, 73, 79, 97, 113, 131, 197, 199, 311, 337, 373, 719, 733, 919, 971, 991, 1193, 1931, 3119, 3779, 7793, 7937, 9311, 9377, 11939, 19391, 19937, 37199, 39119, 71993, 91193, 93719, 93911, 99371, 193939, 199933, 319993, 331999, 391939, 393919, 919393, 933199, 939193, 939391, 993319, 999331]`

+Not so many...

 # #112: Bouncy numbers

-*Bouncy number* is a positive number that neither increasing nor decreasing (such as 12653).
+*A bouncy number* is a positive number that neither increasing nor decreasing (such as 12653).
 The definitions of increasing and decreasing number are presented in the description of this problem as follows:

 " Working from left-to-right if no digit is exceeded by the digit to its left it is called an increasing number; for example, 134468.